Maintain what you have built

 What’s next?

-We hope this handbook has given you an idea of some important things to consider and look out for over the course of your Xperience project.
+We hope this handbook has given you an idea of some important things to consider and watch out for throughout your Xperience project.

 Let us know if you come across anything that needs additional explanation, and we will do our best to cover it in updates and future materials.